 So, how does it stand for the distro that we are comparing?
 As each community is different, every distro has its own take on how they support third-party hardware.
 For instance, few distros may have a different take on open source vs. third-party proprietary support.
 If they have a good stance, they may want to make third-party drivers work out of the box.
 If not, they may leave it to the hardware manufacturers.

 In these criteria, both Manjaro and Linux Mint are doing pretty well.
 The Manjaro offers more flexibility to users as they can opt to use free or proprietary software.
 In the case of Linux Mint, uses get proprietary drivers out of the box.
-However, the approach of Manjaro could be because of the low user base as third party software companies and hardware do not work towards releasing official drivers for the operating system.
+However, the approach of Manjaro could be because of the low user base as third-party software companies and hardware do not work towards releasing official drivers for the operating system.
 In the case of Linux Mint, it benefits from Ubuntu’s ecosystem and hence gets more proprietary driver support compared to Manjaro.

 If you are running on older hardware, then Manjaro can be a great pick as it supports both 32/64 bit processors out of the box.
 It also supports automatic hardware detection.
 But, what about Linux Mint?
 Well, it also fairs well with good hardware support.

-Criteria 3: Software support
+Criterion 3: Software support

 Software support is also crucial when it comes to choosing the right distro for your needs.
 If you need particular software(s) to work for you, you need to check the official software requirement or compatibility page to learn if it works on the distro you are eyeing.
 However, both software and distro can have different support levels, which means that the software may be run on the distro but is not actively supported when new releases are done.
 Moreover, there is repository support or other vital dependencies.